Milne-Edwards' sportive lemur: Habitat

-The Milne-Edwards' sportive lemurs occupy the northern-eastern region of Madagascar, and is commonly known to live in the National Park of Akanrafantsika, but can be found in the Mariarano Classified Forest.
+Milne-Edwards' sportive lemurs occupy the northern-eastern region of Madagascar, and is commonly known to live in the National Park of Akanrafantsika, but can be found in the Mariarano Classified Forest.
 They are arboreal and terrestrial, mainly prioritizing broadleaves trees in equatorial climate.
 They are also establishing their habitat over one hectare of forest.
 The habitat undergoes important changes in vegetation, temperature, and climate between the rainy and dry seasons.

 Deforestation in Madagascar rises to nearly 1% per year on the entire territory.
 Conservation efforts of Madagascar have been under work since the 1980s, with aid from countries such as the US and France, aiding with funds and management.
 This aid includes developing strategies for conservation as well as the development of sustainable agriculture to help the population.
 There is currently a shift in forest density in Madagascar from the coast to the inland parts of the island, meaning species that live within the coastal area, including the Milne-Edward sportive lemurs that occupy the north-west part of the island, will be affected by this shift.

 Behaviour

 Reproduction

-The Milne-Edward's sportive lemurs are seasonal breeders, where males and females are ready to mate during the months of May to July, and stop from August to December.
+Milne-Edward's sportive lemurs are seasonal breeders, where males and females are ready to mate during the months of May to July, and stop from August to December.
 Studies show that their main breeding season only last two months per year on average.
 As mammals, females hold a gestation period of about four to five months, and typically give birth around October.
 Giving birth during the rainy time of the year is optimal for the female Milne-Edward's sportive lemur, because it will allow them to produce lactation during the seasonal bounties of their habitats.
 Annually, females only breed a single offspring, contributing to population decline since they are opposed to anthropogenic degradation.

 Diet

 This species of sportive lemur is entirely folivorous.
 They tend be in competition for food resources with other species from the areas, therefore second-class leaves are often their only available form of sustenance.
-Observation shows that the Milne-Edwards' sportive lemur generally travels in groups of two to five individuals during the night to feed on the same trees as a group, without showing signs of aggressiveness.
+Observation shows that Milne-Edwards' sportive lemur generally travels in groups of two to five individuals during the night to feed on the same trees as a group, without showing signs of aggressiveness.

 Studies have also found that their distribution and group size are intrinsically linked to availability of food resources, hence males and females compete for food together, but they find more benefits in defending the scarce resources as pairs even though feeding two mouths is more difficult than feeding one.